melvyndekort/image-refresher/README.md

 ## Purpose

 This project updates specified docker images on the host system.
-A notification is sent to a Slack channel when an image is successfully refreshed.
+A notification is sent to an ntfy server when an image is successfully refreshed.

 The use case is to update images that have **NO** running containers.
 If you want to update the image of running containers, use [Watchtower](https://hub.docker.com/r/containrrr/watchtower) instead.